JannieI/canvas-workstation-V3/src/app/roadmap.md

     - DESIGn: Adv form
     - user can change Vega field types on Adv form
     - our field type -> vega types: take a best guess
+    - highlight one series in graph, either click the line (bar), or click on the legend
     - APPLY on Adv form must re-render
     - at start, add row, col, color fields
     - EDIT buggie - color stays, fails on T=2